ThirVondukr/passlib/docs/lib/passlib.totp-tutorial.rst

     <TotpMatch counter=49177961 time=1475338840>

 As a further optimization, the :meth:`TOTP.verify` method allows deserializing and matching a token in a single step.
-Not nly does this save a little code, it has a signature much more similar to that of Passlib's :meth:`passlib.ifc.PasswordHash.verify`.
+Not only does this save a little code, it has a signature much more similar to that of Passlib's :meth:`passlib.ifc.PasswordHash.verify`.

 Typically applications will provide the TOTP key in whatever format it's stored by the server.